Fresno Personal Injury Lawyer

 - Traumatic brain injury: This type of injury can have moderate to severe repercussions.
-For instance, the effects of a concussion can be serious, lasting for years, or mild with a return to normal activities within a few months.
-Others, such as bleeding within or on the surface of the brain can be life-threatening and require surgery.
-In this case, the injured individual may be unable to work or resume their usual way of life, further leading to severe financial hardship.
-A Fresno personal injury attorney in Fresno, CA, can help obtain a full and fair recovery in a compensation claim.
+For instance, the effects of a concussion can be serious, lasting for years, or mild, with a return to normal activities within a few months.
+Others, such as bleeding within or on the brain's surface, can be life-threatening and require surgery.
+In this case, the injured individual may be unable to work or resume their usual way of life, leading to severe financial hardship.
+A personal injury attorney in Fresno, CA, can help obtain a full and fair recovery in a compensation claim.

-- Abdominal trauma: Blunt trauma to the abdomen can be the result of a car accident or other incident where an impact on the abdominal area occurs.
+- Abdominal trauma: Blunt trauma to the abdomen can result from a car accident or other incident where an impact on the abdominal area occurs.
 This can have a detrimental effect on the abdominal organs, causing bleeding and loss of function.
 In severe cases, surgery is needed to stop the bleeding.
-Perforation of organs can also cause leakage of their contents such as fecal material into the abdominal cavity.
+Perforation of organs can also cause leakage of their contents, such as fecal material, into the abdominal cavity.
 Both types of injury can lead to death without swift surgical intervention.

-- Spinal cord injury: Injuries to the spinal cord can cause paralysis, the degree of which depends on the level and type of injury.
+- Spinal cord injury: Injuries to the spinal cord can cause paralysis, depending on the injury level and type.
 The area of the spinal cord that is injured partly determines the impairment the person suffers.
-For instance, damage at the cervical or neck area of the spinal cord can result in total paralysis with a concomitant loss of the ability to breathe unaided.
-An injury in the lower part of the spinal cord can result in the paralysis of the lower limbs while retaining the function of other parts of the body innervated by upper spinal nerves.
+For instance, damage to the cervical or neck area of the spinal cord can result in total paralysis with a concomitant loss of the ability to breathe unaided.
+An injury in the lower part of the spinal cord can result in the paralysis of the lower limbs while retaining the function of other body parts innervated by the upper spinal nerves.
 There are two types of spinal cord injuries.
-Complete severance of the spinal cord or partial where the spinal cord is partly severed.
+Complete severance of the spinal cord or part where the spinal cord is partly severed.
 Each type exhibits different functional loss.